sboursault/training/presentation/md/test-strategy.md

 ---

-## Write small tests - WIP
+## Write small tests

-when they fail, easier to find what is broken
+<p class="mt-400 fragment">Prefer a set of <strong>small tests</strong> over a long script that verify many things

-Avoid automating all UI end-to-end journeys.
+<p class="mt-200 fragment">When a small test fail, it's easier to find what is broken

-Write **atomic** scripts so that when they fail, you know why.
+<p class="mt-200 fragment">Avoid automating all UI end-to-end journeys

 ---